mlovesexmagic/War-Card-Game-Java-/README.md

 # War-Card-Game-Java-

+Language used: Java

+This program is created with NetBeans enviroment.

 War is a card game for two players.
 A standard deck of 52 cards is dealt so that both players have 26 cards.
 During each round of play (or "battle"), both players play a card from the top of their hand face up.